tamelabe/PostgreSQL_bootcamp/README.md

 | **Denied**                               |                                                                                                                          |
 | SQL Syntax Construction                        | `NOT IN`, `IN`, `NOT EXISTS`, `EXISTS`, `UNION`, `EXCEPT`, `INTERSECT`                                                                                              |

 Let’s return back to Exercise #01, please rewrite your SQL by using the CTE (Common Table Expression) pattern.
-Please move into the CTE part of your day’s generator.
+Please move into the CTE part of your "day generator".
 The result should be similar like in Exercise #01

 | missing_date |
 | ------ |